Kaié:ri Nikawerà:ke Indigenous Bridging Program (Psychology BA)

 - Credits: full-time, 24 credits

-You will be enrolled in the prerequisite courses needed to transition into either the Bachelor of Arts (BA) program, including an introduction to psychology course, and two writing courses.
+You will be enrolled in the prerequisite courses needed to transition into the Bachelor of Arts (BA) Psychology program, including two writing courses, university skills courses, and an introduction to psychology course.
 Unique to the bridging program is a year-long seminar course designed for Indigenous students, with the goal of addressing your academic and holistic needs in a safe setting.
+Many credits earned in the bridging program will count towards your Bachelor of Arts degree.

 Courses